kmpf/uap/doc/source/index.rst

 high-throughput sequencing analyses.

 The aim of this data processing pipeline is to enable robust and straightforward bioinformatics data evaluation.
 It is implemented in Python, runs under GNU/Linux and can be controlled from the command-line interface.
-Although the primary focus is the evaluation of RNASeq data, its design allows for a variety of other applications.
+Although the primary focus is the evaluation of sequencing data, its design allows for a variety of other applications.

 **Table of contents**